epiphyt/block-control/README.md

 You can contribute to the code on [GitHub](https://github.com/epiphyt/block-control).

 == Changelog ==

+= 1.1.0 =
+* Since the originally planned Pro version will never be completed, we decided to merge its code into the free version of Block Control.
+* Hide blocks based on roles
+* Hide blocks based on dates
+* Hide blocks based on page types (`is_home`, `is_page`, etc.)
+* Hide blocks based on posts of the current post type (useful especially for reusable blocks)

 = 1.0.4 =
 * We fixed a problem with assets loading in the backend